 Your help is needed!

-You can support the VSL in many ways: through a donation, by becoming a member or helping at our events.
-Thanks to your support, we can regularly organize various events and raise awareness, inform people or just show that veganism can be creative, tasteful, funny and social.
+You can support the VSL in many ways: by becoming a member, through a donation or by helping with our activities.
+Thanks to your support, we can regularly organize various events and raise awareness on veganism, inform people or just show that veganism can be easy, tasty and meaningful.

 Together we are strong!
 Therefore, the Vegan Society Luxembourg attaches great importance to international cooperation with other organizations and platforms.